-25 63.
-The exclusive representative provisions of Cal.
-Gov't Code §§ 3543 and 26 3543.1; the requirement that Mr. Few join a union or support it with an agency fee under Cal.
-Gov't Code § 3546; the right of a union to control all negotiations regarding not only 27 28 employment but curricula and other matters of policy under Cal.
-Gov't Code § 3543.2; the Case No 10

-64. Under 42 U.S.C. § 1983, Mr. Few is entitled to have Cal.
+- 63. The exclusive representative provisions of Cal.
+Gov't Code §§ 3543 and 3543.1; the requirement that Mr. Few join a union or support it with an agency fee under Cal.
+Gov't Code § 3546; the right of a union to control all negotiations regarding not only employment but curricula and other matters of policy under Cal.
+Gov't Code § 3543.2; the prohibition against Mr. Few speaking for himself as an employee to his employer under Cal.
+Gov't Code § 3543.1(a); and all related provisions are, therefore, an unconstitutional abridgement of Mr. Few's right under the First Amendment not to be compelled to associate with speakers and organizations without his consent. - 64.
+Under 42 U.S.C. § 1983, Mr. Few is entitled to have Cal.
 Gov't Code §§ 3543, 3543.1, 3543.2, and 3546 declared unconstitutional for violating his First Amendment rights to free speech and freedom of association.